Takeaways

 DHA is often prioritized for pregnancy and infant development, but EPA is also essential during these times.
 EPA supports the health of the mother as well as the immune system of the developing baby.[22]

 Most fish oil supplements contain both EPA and DHA, with the ratio varying between products.
 Some contain more EPA, while others contain more DHA.
 Consider your specific health goals when deciding between them.
-A balanced ratio is often best for general health4.
+A balanced ratio is often best for general health.[23]

 Optimal EPA Intake